-We are in the “Ask” portion of the FAST Innovation Model (Focus, Ask, Shift, Test)
+Today is the final video in the “Ask” part of the FAST Innovation Model (Focus, Ask, Shift, Test).

 With this, we sum up with WHY asking questions is so important.
 We discuss why you should not “think outside the box.”
 And we talk about the upsides of challenge-centered innovation over idea-driven innovation.

 The next installment will most us to the Shift part of the model.

 I’m going to wrap up the “ASK” part of our FAST model with a perspective.